 - Must have completed an EMT program.

-Prerequisites Paramedic Program in Michigan
+Prereqs Paramedic Program in Michigan

 Along with all the requirements listed above for EMTs, Michigan Paramedic schools: